Crustless Spinach and Ricotta Quiche

 Cost: The cost of this quiche will be a little smaller than usual since this recipe does not call for a crust.
 Indeed, despite the use of a whole tub of ricotta cheese the price of the entire tart should be around £3.30 – which isn’t bad considering its ability to satisfy four.

-86 thoughts on “Crustless Spinach and Ricotta Quiche
+91 replies on “Crustless Spinach and Ricotta Quiche”

 This sounds great!
 I love crust, but often don’t have time to make one or have used up my extra frozen ones, and I just can’t bring myself to use a pre-made one, so this would be a great alternative.
 Question, I assume the answer is yes, but with the weather so hot right now (in Minnesota), it is not a good time for homegrown spinach, but I’ve got plenty of chard and kale.
 Either of those work just fine?